Skip to main content

 CTA links are standalone hyperlinks that are calls to an action, but that don’t warrant a primary button CTA.

-We generally reserve button CTAs to launch an application, to sign in, or other primary, essential action on a page.
-But there are other kinds of actions that may call for a CTA as a text link, like downloading a form, learning about important information (like eligibility or copay rates, etc.).
+We generally reserve button CTAs to launch an application, to sign in, or other primary, essential actions on a page.
+But there are other kinds of actions that may call for a CTA as a text link, like downloading a form or learning about important information (like eligibility or copay rates, etc.).

 Like this